Kenpali Core Specification

 Parameters:

-• action (function): The function to apply to each element.
+sequence(Sequence): The sequence of values to iterate over.action(Function): The function to apply to each element.

 Returns:

-• (array): The input sequence as an array.
+- (Array): The input sequence as an array.

 Stream Accessors